murphycj/AGFusion/README.md

 ### Input from fusion-finding algorithms

 You can provide as input output files (per sample) from fusion-finding algorithms.
+Currently available algorithms are: FusionCatcher, TopHat-Fusion, and STAR-Fusion.
+Below is an example from FusionCatcher output.

 ```
-Under construction...
+agfusion batch \
+  --file final-list_candidate-fusion-genes.txt \
+  -a fusioncatcher \
+  -o test \
+  -g GRCm38
 ```

 ### Domain names and colors